 A death in the family is difficult to handle by itself, let alone dealing with the related legal matters.
 Dealing with both is often overwhelming.
 In addition, the death of a loved one often creates some very difficult family dynamics.
 Our Michigan probate attorney understands these dynamics, and strives to counsel you in the probate process with skill and sensitivity.
 Our firm can help you navigate the legalities of the probate process.
-We will help you properly administer the probate estate, or supervise the conduct of others who are administering a probate estate.
+We will help you properly administer the probate, or oversee the conduct of others who are administering a probate.

 Our attorney has years of experience guiding families through the probate process in Michigan.
 Regardless of the complexity of your situation, Atlas Law, PLC is here to help you!

 Call us today for your free consultation (248) 773-5555.
 We also offer virtual consultations!

 What Is Probate?

 Probate can be a very confusing term.
 It is often used to describe both a place and a process.
 Probate as a place refers to Probate Court which is a specific division within the court system where one goes to seek assistance with winding up the financial affairs of a deceased loved one.
 Probate is also used as a verb to describe the process by which a person uses the Probate Court to assist with winding up the financial affairs of a deceased loved one.
 Within the legal community, probate as a process, is commonly referred to as “administration.”